rebeccamstewart/Data-Science-Portfolio/README.md

 2. Building models for text data when represented as sparse matrices or vectors.

-3. Using the Twitter API, Tweepy, which can be used to pull tweets using various criteria.
+3. Using the Twitter API, [Tweepy](https://www.tweepy.org/), which can be used to pull tweets using various criteria.

 ### Political Tweets - Data (and Sentiment) Analysis

 The second project also uses the custom twitter objects to pull political tweets for the Gang of Eight (equal parts Democrat and Republican) so that we can assign sentiment to each and analyze the difference between groups of data.

-The motivation behind the creation of this independent project was to gain experience with three areas:
+The motivation behind the creation of this independent project was to gain experience with the following areas:

 1. NLP techniques like Pre-Processing, Bag-of-words, etc.

-2. Feature engineering, including Sentiment using VADER (Valence Aware Dictionary and sEntiment Reasoner).
+2. Feature engineering, including Sentiment using [VADER](https://github.com/cjhutto/vaderSentiment) (Valence Aware Dictionary and sEntiment Reasoner).

 3. Explore and analyze the data using various types of visualizations, like word clouds and graphs.